manish22m2110/ACA-Project/README.md

     <br />Port number exposed for communication from Ubtuntu VM (6359) to QSim VM (6379)
 6. Start the enabledisable program present on desktop inside QSim VM, this starts the process of trace generation
 7. Start the load generator from Ubuntu VM
+    1. xhost +local:* (To authorize display by host from the container)
-    1. docker run  --network host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix/ -it hdbimg
+    2. docker run  --network host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix/ -it hdbimg
        <br />(starting the container)
        <br />Network of container set same as host and display set as host display for UI
-    2. cd HammerDB-4.9 and start hammerdb by ./hammerdb
+    3. cd HammerDB-4.9 and start hammerdb by ./hammerdb
-    3. Set up the port number exposed to qsim VM from ubuntu VM in hammerdb (to connect to hammerdb and Postgres Server)
+    4. Set up the port number exposed to qsim VM from ubuntu VM in hammerdb (to connect to hammerdb and Postgres Server)
-    4. Start generating load
+    5. Start generating load
 9. Power Off the QSim VM to find the intermediate trace tarce.log at path mentioned in the QSim VM setup file
 10. Convert this trace to champsim.gz extension to be run by champsim using the Python scripts owned by the administrator